Dmitri-Sintsov/django-jinja-knockout/README.rst

 -----------------------------
 `viewmodels`_ AJAX response routing is rewritten as ``App.ViewModelRouting`` class with default instance ``App.vmRouter``.
 It now supports binding viewmodel handlers to Javascript class instances methods.

+Grids (datatables) now have new type of action ``'pagination'``.
+There are two built-in actions of this type
+implemented: ``'rows_per_page'`` and ``'switch_highlight'``.

+Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.

+Updated to latest versions of Knockout.js / jQuery / Bootstrap 3.

+Built-in Javascript error logger.

+Request mock-up for console usage is greatly improved.
+That enables reverse resolving of FQN urls in console via `reverseq()`_ calls.

+Headless Chrome Selenium webdriver support (phantom.js is outdated).

 Major changes (version 0.6.0)
 -----------------------------